-Provide patient follow-up, serving as a liaison between the patient and the physician to communicate results of laboratory studies and to coordinate genetic testing, procedures, referrals, and testing of other family members.
+Provides patient follow-up, serving as a liaison between the patient and the physician to communicate results of laboratory studies and to coordinate genetic testing, procedures, referrals, and testing of other family members.

-Coordinate ongoing genetic research studies by consenting patients, analyzing data, completing registries and assisting in manuscript preparation.
+Coordinates ongoing genetic research studies by consenting patients, analyzing data, completing registries and assisting in manuscript preparation.

 Writes educational material for the community.